NateWr/sftrackerexport/README.txt

 Running small batches will make it easy to re-run just the batch with an error.
 Set $batch_page in config.php to run just one batch again.

+*LICENSE*

+sftrackerexport is available under the [MIT License].
+Please see LICENSE.txt

 *CONTACTING ME*

 You can reach me at the UFO: Alien Invasion forums under the username "H-Hour",